Trade unions provide an organisation for workers to have joint representation with their employers. Trade unions have several functions:

 In theory, trades unions can push wages above the equilibrium wage rate.
 This rise in real wages can lead to less employment.
 However, the impact of unions on employment rates is not certain.

-- It depends on the employer.
-If a firm has monopsony power then the monopsony is able to restrict labour and lower wages.
+- As seen above – it depends on the employer.
+If a firm has monopsony power, then the monopsony can restrict labour and lower wages.
 In this case, a trade union can provide a counter-balance to the monopsony power of an employer.
+Even if labour markets are competitive – demand may be quite inelastic, meaning higher wages would not cause much decline in employment.

 - Efficiency wage theory.
 This states higher wages can lead to increased productivity.